jayzuus/fetch-takehome/README.md

 E.g.
 If you create a receipt after starting the application, it's ID will be 0.
 The next receipt created will have id 1, etc.

+*The maximum number of receipts the API can store is 10000000, will return an error if this is exceeded.*